 We show up.
 That's the mission.
 Here's what showing up looks like on any given week.

 A hard stretch doesn't have to mean going it alone.
 We walk alongside families while they find their footing.
+Whatever our volunteers can show up with — that's what we bring.

 We're not here for one Saturday.
 We're here.
 When the work slows, we don't stop.
 Steady neighbors, every season.

-Jesus fed thousands with five loaves.
 We bring what we've got.
+Every week.

+We knew we needed to get properly set up — do the paperwork, register the right way, all of that.
+None of us are especially good at that kind of thing.
 One of us has a niece — Amanda — who runs a nonprofit out in Colorado called Restoring Hearts Supporting Hands.
 We called her up and explained what we were trying to do.
 She helped us sort out the legal side of things, get set up properly, do it the right way.
-That's how Neighboring Hearts came to be.
-A Bible study group, a phone call, and a whole lot of neighbors who said yes.

-We're still not very big.
-We're still figuring it out as we go.
-But we show up every week and we bring what we've got.
-That's enough to start.
+That’s how Neighboring Hearts / Restoring Hearts Supporting Hands came to be.
+A group from church, a phone call to Amanda, and a whole lot of neighbors who said yes.
+We’re still not very big.
+We’re still figuring it out as we go.
+But we show up every week and we bring what we’ve got.
+That’s enough to start.

 Contact: carol.neighboringhearts@gmail.com